 Overnight suggestions: Conwy or Llandudno

 Take the A55 west and cross over the Menai Straits the tiny stretch of water that separates the island of Anglesey from the mainland of Wales.
-Take a photo at the look out point with great views of the Menai Suspension Bridge and Snowdonia.
+Take a photo at the look out point with great views of the Menai Suspension Bridge and Eryri.

 Visit Halen Môn Anglesey Sea Salt and take a behind the scenes tour to discover how their world famous salt is made.
 The tour lasts 45min and ends with a tutored salt tasting.
 There is an on-site shop and outdoor cafe.
 Bespoke tours can be arranged on request.
+Coach parking available.

 Continue north and visit South Stack Lighthouse near the port of Holyhead (the main ferry port to Ireland).
 Visitors can take a tour of this 28 metres (92 ft) tall lighthouse – but beware your clients will have to take 400 steps just to reach it from the main land – but the views are stunning!

 There is also the RSPB nature reserve to see guillemots, razorbills and puffins all raising their young and live television pictures gives an even closer view of the nests.
 Rare choughs can also be seen on the reserve and your clients can enjoy a coffee and cake in their café afterwards.
+Limited coach parking available, please contact directly in advance.

 Finish the day at Beaumaris, a small pastel coloured town with great views towards the mainland.
 The 13th century Beaumaris Castle is the most technically perfect castle in Britain and was built by King Edward I and today has World Heritage Status.
 A nearby pub is the The Bull, where Charles Dickens stayed when he came to report on the famous sinking of the Royal Charter in Moelfre – even today, almost every room is named after a Dickens character!
 Also in the town is the Victorian Beaumaris Gaol and Beaumaris Courthouse.
+Coaches can drop off/pick up opposite Spar shop in Castle Street and coach parking is 300 yards past the castle on the left.

 Overnight suggestions: Beaumaris, Menai Bridge or Caernarfon